 In 2000, the Institute joined Winrock International.
 Operating as a separate division within Winrock, the Institute was renamed the Henry A. Wallace Center for Agricultural and Environmental Policy.
 The merger was the outcome of the organizations’ desire to come together to champion improvements in agricultural production and environmental outcomes, domestically and abroad, as well as address the socioeconomic conditions and structures underpinning them.

 Since then, the Wallace Center has been working both independently as well as in concert with other Winrock groups on a variety of regional and national initiatives, as well as countless partners and collaborators from the public, private, and nonprofit sectors.
-Our work is guided by eight overarching strategies, informed by our values, our commitment to racial equity, and the leadership of our predecessors, peers, and emerging leaders.
+Our work is guided by eight overarching strategies, informed by our values, our commitment to racial equity, our human-centered cultural agreements, and the leadership of our predecessors, peers, and emerging leaders.

 Foster authentic partnerships and collaborations

 We develop and maintain long-term, trusted, reciprocal relationships with strategic partners across sectors and geographies through servant leadership and followership.